 Section 3: Tools

 Archaeologists believe that the first People in North America came from Asia across a land bridge called Beringia.
 They might have arrived 20,000 years ago or more.
 However, the first People in North Dakota (that we know of) were the People who made Clovis points.
-Clovis People left some tools near present-day Beach about 13,500 years ago.
+People of the Clovis culture left some tools near present-day Beach about 13,500 years ago.

 Archaeologists classify ancient People according to the tools they made and used.
 TheClovis People are known for making a certain style of large, fluted stone point.
 Points were attached to a wooden spear to use as a weapon.
 Clovis points were beautifully designed to have sharp edges and a sharp point.
-The maker chipped an indentation, called a flute, at one end of the point so it would fit snugly into a spear or dart handle.
+The maker chipped an indentation, called a flute, at one end of the point so it would fit snugly into a spear or dart shaft made of wood or bone.
 (See Image 4.)
 The stick was split at one end, and some pine resin was applied to the stone.
-The tool-maker would then press the dull end of the point into the split wood and wrap the wood tightly over the stone piece using a piece of sinew (a small piece of animal tendon).
+The tool-maker would then press the dull end of the stone projectile point (the sharp tip of a weapon) where the flute had been chipped out into the split wood and wrap the wood tightly over the stone piece using a piece of sinew (a small piece of animal tendon).

 Points were made from smooth stones such as flint, chert, or obsidian.
 The People would chip these stones into the proper shape using stones, bones, or antlers as the chipping tools.
 This process is called knapping.